aj0strow/ajostrow.me/db/articles/rendering-tweets.md

 listUrlBase: 'https://twitter.com/'
 ```

-This is cool because it allows reuse of Twitter's code to implement @mentions and #hashtags on your own hot new social site.
+This is cool because it allows reuse of Twitter's code to implement @mentions and #hashtags on your hot new social site.

 ```javascript
 twttr.txt.extractEntitiesWithIndices(text, {